 - No. of pages:

 - © Woodhead Publishing 2018

 - Hardcover ISBN:

-She has more than 15 years of research experience, in particular in biomaterials engineering, and has developed significant work on the development of self-assembling biomaterials (membranes, capsules) for biomedical applications (cell culture, regenerative medicine).
+Dr Helena S. Azevedo is a senior Lecturer in Biomedical Engineering and Biomaterials at Queen Mary University of London, UK.
+She has more than 15 years of research experience in biomaterials engineering and has developed significant work on the development of self-assembling biomaterials for biomedical applications.

-senior Lecturer in Biomedical Engineering and Biomaterials and Director of Operations of the new Institute of Bioengineering at QMUL, UK
+Senior Lecturer in Biomedical Engineering and Biomaterials and Director of Operations, Institute of Bioengineering, Queen Mary University of London, UK